workadventure/workadventure/docs/maps/meeting-rooms.md

 {.alert.alert-info}
-As an alternative, you may also put the `jitsiRoom` properties on a layer (rather than putting them on an "area" object)
+As an alternative, you may also put the `jitsiRoom` properties on a layer (rather than putting them on an "area" object) but we advise to stick with "area" objects for better performance!

 ## Triggering of the "Jitsi meet" action